Inter-District & Intra-District Transfers:

 2015-2016 Northside ISD PEG-designated schools are Jones MS, Rayburn MS, Mead Elementary, and Passmore Elementary.
 To submit a PEG transfer request, please use the PEG transfer form attached below and submit to the campus principal for review and consideration.
 In keeping with the Texas Education Agency (TEA) guidelines for inter-district PEG transfer requests or requests from other districts, please be advised that NISD evaulates PEG transfers using the same protocol for non-PEG transfers, which are generally denied due to lack of space.
 For more information, you may review TEA's Frequently Asked Questions on PEG: http://ritter.tea.state.tx.us/perfreport/peg_faq.html

 Parental Choice Transfer Season begins April 1st and ends the Friday before the school year starts for the upcoming school year.
 Because there is an emphasis in maintaining the integrity and continuity of instruction, Parental Choice Transfers are not processed during the course of the school year for the current school year.
 Parental Choice Transfers are approved subject to available space, which is dependent on projected enrollment, and NISD Board Policy, and when approved are permitted for the level of schooling (i.e. all elementary, middle school, or high school years).
+A parent/guardian may submit an application either electronically or by visiting our department.
 Parental Choice Transfers are processed through the Department of Pupil Personnel.